-You and every person travelling in your booking are themselves responsible for ensuring that they have a valid passport, appropriate visas and conform to the health regulations regarding vaccinations current at the time of travel (please refer to the Useful Information section further details).
+You and every person travelling in your booking are themselves responsible for ensuring that they have a valid passport, appropriate visas and conform to the health regulations regarding vaccinations current at the time of travel (please refer to the Useful Information page 100 for further details).

 Caribtours is only liable for loss or damage or delay to luggage caused by the direct negligence of Caribtours under the package holiday contract.